Emptiness as a Negation Phenomenon

 • “No garbage on the street” – that’s also a negation phenomenon because what we are negating is not just this garbage; we’re negating garbage on the street.

-• "No garbage on the wide street" – that also is a negation phenomenon; what we are negating is this whole unit, "garbage on the wide street."
-So the object negated can have many properties, many qualifications, many qualities; it’s all as a unit being negated.
-Follow that?
+• “No garbage on the wide street” – that is also a negation phenomenon; what we are negating is this whole unit, “garbage on the wide street.”
+The object negated can have many properties, many qualifications and many qualities; it’s all as a unit being negated.

 If one element in the unit would be a negation phenomenon on its own, the entire unit is a negation phenomenon.
-For instance, "a city with no garbage on its streets" is a negation phenomenon because one element in this unit – "a city with no garbage on its streets" – is a negation phenomenon, so the whole thing is a negation phenomenon.
-Follow that?
+For instance, “a city with no garbage on its streets” is a negation phenomenon because one element in this unit, “a city with no garbage on its streets,” is a negation phenomenon, so the whole thing is a negation phenomenon.

-Although negation phenomena are existent phenomenon, there may be negations of non-existent phenomenon.
-"No flying saucers" – that is a existent phenomenon.
-"Existent" means you can validly know there are no flying saucers, although flying saucers don’t exist.
-"Flying saucers" can’t be validly known but "no flying saucers" can be validly known; or "not a flying saucer" – this is not a flying saucer.
-(Or is it?)
-A saucer that doesn’t fly – we’re not talking about that.
-"Flying saucer" is a unit; it's the same thing for affirmation phenomenon – the quality and the item form one unit – "no garbage on the street" or "garbage on the street."
-So "no flying saucers" – that’s an existent phenomenon even though flying saucers don’t exist.
-Or "a street without flying saucers" – that’s a negation phenomenon even though what is absent, flying saucers, doesn’t exist.
+Although negation phenomena are existent phenomena, there may be negations of nonexistent phenomena.
+“No flying saucers” – that is an existent phenomenon.
+“Existent” means we can validly know there are no flying saucers, although flying saucers don’t exist.
+“Flying saucers” can’t be validly known, but “no flying saucers” can be validly known, or “not a flying saucer,” “this is not a flying saucer.”
+Or is it?
+A saucer that doesn’t fly, we’re not talking about that.
+“Flying saucer” is a unit; it’s the same thing for affirmation phenomena – the quality and the item form one unit – “no garbage on the street” or “garbage on the street.”
+So, “no flying saucers,” that’s an existent phenomenon, even though flying saucers don’t exist.
+Or “a street without flying saucers,” that’s a negation phenomenon, even though what is absent, flying saucers, don’t exist.

-So, "no true findable existence of a person" – that’s a negation phenomenon, like "no flying saucers on the street;" and "a person lacking true findable existence" – that’s also a negation phenomenon like "a street without flying saucers."
+Thus, “no true findable existence of a person,” that’s a negation phenomenon, like “no flying saucers on the street.”
+And “a person lacking true findable existence,” that’s also a negation phenomenon, like “a street without flying saucers.”
 This is the basic ABC of negation phenomena.
 We have to understand it because it’s a little bit complex.

 What is the flying saucer in this case, which does not exist?

 The flying saucer is true findable existence.
 It doesn’t exist, but we could represent it by something in order to negate it.
-You could represent it by a cartoon of a flying saucer, and likewise we have some sort of mental cartoon, a hologram, that represents true findable existence.
-But it is a way of existing, so a true findable existence of a person.
+We could represent it by a cartoon of a flying saucer, and likewise, we have some sort of mental cartoon, a hologram, that represents true findable existence.
+Nevertheless, it is a way of existing, so a true findable existence of a person.

 To put it in regular language rather than Buddhist jargon, it would be our idea of a person.
-But there’s an idea of what the person is and that idea has two components: what the characteristics of that person is – a man or a woman or this age or that age – and then how they exist; they're mixed together.
+However, there’s an idea of what the person is, and that idea has two components: the characteristics of that person – a man or a woman or this age or that age – and then how they exist; they’re mixed together.
 One of Tsongkhapa’s special features is that each of these two aspects could be accurate or inaccurate.

 Now, we have a division here within negation phenomena known as “implicative negation phenomenon” and “non-implicative negation phenomenon.”
 Jeffrey Hopkins uses the terminology “affirming negation” and “non-affirming negation.”
 Anyway, I prefer “implicative” and “non-implicative.”
 “Implicative” means implies.

-• An implicative negation phenomenon is an exclusion of something else – that’s a negation; exclusion of something else – in which after the sounds of the words that exclude the object to be negated have negated that object – so the words have to negate it – "not an apple," "not true existence" – so the whole unit, the negation phenomenon, after the negating words have negated, have excluded the object to be negated, they leave behind in their wake – and I will explain that word – either explicitly or implicitly something else.
-A "wake" is something like when you have a motor boat that is leaking oil, and it goes forward and it leaves a trace of oil behind it.
+• An implicative negation phenomenon is an exclusion of something else in which, after the sounds of the words that exclude the object to be negated have negated that object (the words have to negate it; for example, “not an apple,” “not true existence”; the whole unit, the negation phenomenon), they leave behind in their “wake” either explicitly or implicitly something else.
+A “wake” is something like when we have a motorboat that is leaking oil, and it goes forward and leaves a trace of oil behind it.
 Or the examples that they use without oil is that it leaves sort of a wave or something like that as it goes forward.
 That’s the wake; it leaves something behind.

 • A non-implicative one doesn’t leave something behind, doesn’t leave a wake.